mymborrini/pca-notes/local-environment/prometheus-grafana/Readme.md

 # Prometheus & Grafana: Docker compose monitoring tutorial

-We are going to expose a Flask application that contains different kind of metrics
+We are going to expose a FastApi application that contains different kind of metrics
 - Counter
 - Gauge
 - Histogram